News and events

 The week started with the first Careables meetup at Fablab Berlin, that brought together people with special needs, makers, designers and other experts for creating open source solutions in the broad field of health & wellbeing.
 It was the first in a series of monthly meetups.
 In these sessions Fablab Berlin will ideate and prototype related (connected) hardware products with people that can be replicated and improved in every well equipped makerspace in the world.
 Maker skills and/or experience with special health & wellbeing needs will be particularly helpful, yet everybody who wants to contribute is most welcome.

 During the weekend makers and innovators from all around the world met at the Summit of the Global Innovation Gathering.
 The yearly conference of over 80 representatives from innovation hubs and makers spaces from all around the world discussed Careables with a focus on documentation and humanitarian making, among many other things.

-All results will contribute to the global network that we are currently building with partner organizations and hopefully you on careables.org.
+All results contributed to the global network that we are currently building with partner organizations and hopefully you on careables.org.